aryan-cs/bet-buds/README.md

 # Called It | A friend group betting app

-This app is inspired from the popular show Brooklyn Nine-Nine's which features a game called Boyle Bingo.
+This app is inspired from the popular show Brooklyn Nine-Nine, which features a game called Boyle Bingo.

 ## Authors